Aliases for SPHK1 Gene

 External Ids for SPHK1 Gene

 The protein encoded by this gene catalyzes the phosphorylation of sphingosine to form sphingosine-1-phosphate (S1P), a lipid mediator with both intra- and extracellular functions.
 Intracellularly, S1P regulates proliferation and survival, and extracellularly, it is a ligand for cell surface G protein-coupled receptors.
 This protein, and its product S1P, play a key role in TNF-alpha signaling and the NF-kappa-B activation pathway important in inflammatory, antiapoptotic, and immune processes.
-Alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Sep 2011]
+Phosphorylation of this protein alters its catalytic activity and promotes its translocation to the plasma membrane.
+Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Sep 2017]

 GeneCards Summary for SPHK1 Gene

 SPHK1 (Sphingosine Kinase 1) is a Protein Coding gene.
-Diseases associated with SPHK1 include glioblastoma and breast cancer.
-Among its related pathways are PDGFR-beta signaling pathway and Human Embryonic Stem Cell Pluripotency.
-GO annotations related to this gene include magnesium ion binding and NAD+ kinase activity.
+Diseases associated with SPHK1 include Renal Fibrosis and Salivary Gland Carcinoma.
+Among its related pathways are Apelin signaling pathway and Ceramide Pathway.
+Gene Ontology (GO) annotations related to this gene include magnesium ion binding and protein phosphatase 2A binding.
 An important paralog of this gene is SPHK2.

 Sphingosine kinase (SphK) mediates the conversion of sphingosine to sphingosine-1-phosphate, a key sphingolipid signaling molecule involved in cell growth, survival, differentiation and motility.
-SphK constitutes an important checkpoint in the regulation of circulating levels of ceramide, sphingosine and sphingosine-1-phosphate.
 Two mammalian isoforms have been cloned - SPHK1 and SPHK2.